dsoftwareinc/wiwik/docs/wiwik-insiders.md

 ## How to become a sponsor

 Thanks for your interest in sponsoring!
-In order to become an eligible sponsor with your GitHub account, visit [cunla's sponsor profile](https://github.com/sponsors/cunla), and complete a sponsorship of __$15 a month or more__.
+To become an eligible sponsor with your GitHub account, visit [cunla's sponsor profile](https://github.com/sponsors/cunla), and complete a sponsorship of __$15 a month or more__.
 You can use your individual or organization GitHub account for sponsoring.